zerospiel/docs/docs/appendix-providers.md

 - Template processing accesses cluster objects through:
   - Built-in Sveltos variables (`Cluster`, `InfrastructureProvider`)
   - `getResource` function for additionally exposed objects (`InfrastructureProviderIdentity`, `InfrastructureProviderIdentitySecret`)
-- Object name needs to follow predictable naming pattern, `ClusterIdentity` object (referenced via `identityRef` in `Credential` resource) name + `-resource-template` suffix, and placed in same Namespace as `ClusterIdentity` object
+- The object name needs to follow a predictable naming pattern, such as the `ClusterIdentity` object (referenced via `identityRef` in the `Credential` resource) name + `-resource-template` suffix.
+It must also be placed in same Namespace as the `ClusterIdentity` object it references

 ## Templating System